Ep. 2 For the Lust of God – Olivia’s Story – Dr. D’s Social Network

 - Ep.
-7 Decoding Diet Culture – Non-Scale Ways to Measure Progress
+6 Decoding Diet Culture (Season 2) – Paleo

 Rich Chambers sits at a musical crossroads of sorts.
 There are big Rock influences in his music, which range from equal parts retro to modern rock.
 There is a definitive Country and Americana element to what he does.
 There are also distinct glimpses of the Blues and Punk music.
 Big Band and crooners such as Dean Martin also can sneak in there as well as little bits of Jazz and Folk music.
 With all of these elements at play, many reviewers and music writers have a hard time categorizing or placing him, but he always tells them that he is simply Rock and Roll.
 That term Rock and Roll doesn’t get used that much anymore, but Chambers believes that true Rock and Roll.